+India by the late 1980 India adopted regionalism as a foreign policy concept.
+She started her engagement with ASEAN in 1991.
 India also became a member of new organization called ASEAN Defence Ministers Meeting Plus 8 (ADMM+8), and expanded Maritime Forum (EAMF) in 2005 and attended the inaugural East Asia Summit (EAS).

 BIMSTEC was formed in 1997 comprising of select members from SAARC and ASEAN.
 Initially the members were SAARC(Bangladesh, India, Sri Lanka) and ASEAN (Myanmar & Thailand) around the Bay of Bengal.
 Bhutan and Nepal joined in later.
 That Year also saw establishment of IOR - ARE now the IORA.

 In 2000, Mekong-Ganga cooperation began particularly with CML part of ASEAN9Cambodia, Myanmar, Laos and Vietnam).

 In 2002, Asian cooperation & Development initiated by Thailand ASEAN +3, GCC and SAARC.